Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Kentucky Stats and Trends

-- Kentucky has seven wins against the spread in 11 games this season.

-- The Wildcats have always covered the spread this year when underdogs by 3 points or more.
+- The Wildcats have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Kentucky's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Kentucky's games this year have gone over the point total six times in 11 opportunities (54.5%).

-- Kentucky is 4-2 against the spread and 5-1 overall when the team amasses more than 391.8 yards.
+- When Kentucky churns out more than 391.8 yards, the team is 4-2 against the spread and 5-1 overall.

-- The Wildcats have turned the ball over five more times (20 total) than the Cardinals have forced a turnover (15) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.